softwareunderground/birs-2023/content/information.md

 If you need some sort of funding aid to totally or partially cover your travel costs, please [contact us][contact] so we can review our options.

+## Visa letters

+It's important that you check if you [need a visa to travel to Canada][canada-visa].
+You can also check out the [visa processing time][canada-visa-times], which could vary depending on where you are applying from.

+If you do need a visa, BIRS can send you a visa letter that you can attach to your application.
+Read more about it in their [FAQ Section][birs-faq].

 ## Recreation

 Besides the formal activities of the workshop, participants are encouraged to